CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/screenshots.md

      > sich jetzt das Upgrade und erleben Sie das Beste in Sachen
      > Inhaltslokalisierung und -verwaltung.

-   * Change the pseudo-translated title just to "News".
    * Check-in the modified content.
    * Move the separators around to have a good view on the overall scenario.